Deep Generative Spatiotemporal Engression for Probabilistic Forecasting of Epidemics

-STEN is preferable when interpretability is paramount, as its predefined weights matrix elucidate specific spatial lag contributions (see Sec. \ref{sec:STEN_Explainability}).
-Conversely, GCEN is superior for capturing complex, nonlinear spatial heterogeneity through data-driven graph convolutions.
+Because of the multiplication operations between input tensors and powers of spatial weights matrices in STEN (\eqref{eqn:STAR-layer}), the computational complexity of STEN is directly proportional to data size.
+In contrast, GCEN possesses better scalability because of weight-sharing in the graph convolution operations.
+Although the MCB analysis (Figs. \ref{fig:MCB_test} and \ref{fig:Ablation_MCB}) establishes the empirical superiority of GCEN over STEN, GCEN's graph-based convolutions operates as a black box, masking the explicit pathways of spatial dissemination.
+STEN addresses this limitation by offering structural transparency; its parameterization explicitly isolates and quantifies the impact of individual spatial lags on disease propagation (see Sec. \ref{sec:STEN_Explainability}).
+Thus, STEN is preferable when interpretability is paramount and data is scarce, while GCEN is superior for capturing complex, nonlinear spatial heterogeneity through data-driven graph convolutions and is more scalable.
 Finally, MVEN is optimal for datasets with weak or noisy spatial signals, as it isolates temporal dynamics without imposing potentially confounding spatial structures. \end{remark}